changelly/api-changelly/README.md

 5. API — call `getExchangeAmount` method to get estimated ETH amount after exchange;
 6. GUI — show an estimated amount to user and ask for confirmation;
 7. GUI — ask user for his wallet address to send coins after exchange;
+8. API — call `validateAddress` method to validate the user's wallet addres for a given currency (ETH);
-8. API — call `createTransaction` method to get the LTC address to which user should send his funds;
+9. API — call `createTransaction` method to get the LTC address to which user should send his funds;
-9. GUI — ask user to send LTC coins to the address for exchange;
+10. GUI — ask user to send LTC coins to the address for exchange;
-10. User sends LTC.
+11. User sends LTC.
 We receive LTC and exchange it for ETH.
 We send ETH to the address that was submitted to `createTransaction` method;
 12. Via `getTransactions` method you can get all the transactions history.

 ### **Protocol**